-In addition, our collaboration agreement requires that Takeda pay us up to a further aggregate of \$60.0 million conditioned upon our achievement of future regulatory milestones relating to AMITIZA.
+In addition, our collaboration agreement requires that Takeda pay us up to an additional aggregate of \$90.0 million conditioned upon our achievement of future regulatory milestones relating to AMITIZA.
 We would recognize these payments as research and development revenue ratably over the respective performance periods.